ashpursglove/Al-Qasim-LDHR/README.md

 Still to do:

-Create setup program for new installs,
+Create setup.py program for new installs,

+maybe auto run - lots of safety concerns around this!! would be best to train staff to run script